-This project A survey on Knowledge and awareness of Monkeypox among the college students Bangladesh perspectives, submitted to the Department of Pharmacy, Faculty of Allied Health Sciences, Daffodil International University, has been accepted as satisfactory for the partial fulfillment of the requirements for the degree of Bachelor of Pharmacy and approved as to its style and contents.
+This project paper, "Literature review on recent outbreak of monkey pox", submitted to the Department of Pharmacy, Faculty of Allied Health Sciences, Daffodil International University, has been accepted as satisfactory for the partial fulfillment of the requirements for the degree of Bachelor of Pharmacy and approved as to its style and contents.

 BOARD OF EXAMINERS

-Dr. Muniruddin Ahmed

-Professor and Head

-Department of Pharmacy

-Faculty of Allied Health Sciences

-Daffodil International University
+Dr. Muniruddin Ahmed Professor and Head, Department of Pharmacy, Faculty of Allied Health Sciences, Daffodil International University

-Internal Examiner 1

-Internal Examiner 2
+.....
+Internal Examiner 1 Internal Examiner 2

-External Examiner